lonimitona/lonimitona.github.io/projects/2024-01-21-breastfeeding-intention-analysis.md

 ## 👋 Background

-As part of my postgraduate work in public health, I had the opportunity to explore a dataset collected from pregnant women in Wales.
+As part of my postgraduate work in health data science, I had the opportunity to explore a dataset collected from pregnant women in Wales.
 The goal was to investigate what influences a mother’s **intention to breastfeed**, and how these intentions connect to actual behaviors over time.

-This wasn’t just an academic exercise—it was an opportunity to follow a full data science workflow, applying real-world analytical techniques to a meaningful topic in maternal and infant health.
+This wasn’t just an academic exercise, but an opportunity to follow a full data science workflow, applying real-world analytical techniques to a meaningful topic in maternal and infant health.

 ---